 There’s a huge Celtic influence in Asturias that might surprise people, and it was certainly something I didn’t expect to see.
 The Celts inhabited parts of Asturias and northern Spain as they were beginning to settle in the British Isles and elsewhere, sometime during the Iron Age.
 Many of the Celtic people made homes here, and their influence is still apparent today.
 The triskele, a triple spiral design common in Celtic culture, can be found all over jewelry and architecture throughout Asturias.
 You can also see examples of the Celtic history in the names of rivers and mountains.
 This history is something the locals are extremely proud of.
 I could tell our local guide in Asturias loved being from the area and was proud of her culture!

-Have you ever been to Asturias?
+Have you ever made a visit to Asturias?
 What did you love most about this under-the-radar region?